The Capability Development team at National Emergency Management Agency

-Karen started at MCDEM in 2013 as a Capability Development Advisor to lead the learning management system project, as Team Leader she now has oversight of all the Capability Development projects at MCDEM.
+Karen started at the Agency in 2013 as a Capability Development Advisor to lead the learning management system project, as Team Leader she now has oversight of all the Capability Development projects at the Agency.

-She has almost 20 years’ experience as a learning and development professional covering corporate, academic and governmental environments in New Zealand, UK and France.
+She has over 20 years’ experience as a learning and development professional covering corporate, academic and governmental environments in New Zealand, UK and France.
 She is passionate about creating engaging courses and has a particular interest in using new technology and techniques to create courseware that meets the needs of the CDEM sector and fostering supportive networks for learners and trainers.
-Her work is underpinned by her P/G Diploma in Post-Compulsory Education and Training and current study of a Master of Education (E-learning).
+Her work is underpinned by her P/G Diploma in Post-Compulsory Education and Training and Master of Education with Distinction in Digital Education.

 Debbie has been working in the CDEM sector at a group level for the last 10 years in the Training, Welfare, Public Information and Response space.
 Previous to this she has worked in the community, Schools and Polytechnic sectors.
 Debbie is focusing on the development of professional and learning pathways for the staff in the CDEM Sector and Associated Agencies.
 This includes providing tools, training and professional development programmes, in particular the Integrated Training Framework, the competency based training framework for the CDEM Sector.
 Over the next few years she is looking to develop function specific and leadership courses that provide consistent national training.

-Erika has joined MCDEM to cover for Aimee’s parental leave.
-Holding a Diploma of Education and a Certificate in Adult Education she has worked almost 20 years in the L & D sector - both private and public sector, covering all of the different roles in the training profession.
+Holding a Diploma of Education and a Certificate in Adult Education Erika has worked almost 20 years in the L & D sector - both private and public sector, covering all of the different roles in the training profession.
 From an L & D perspective she enjoys ‘fixing things’ and making existing sessions more engaging.